Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/setup.md

 ## Rankchannel (read-only channel recommended)

-The rankchannel is, where a message will be sent after each ranked game of the registered players.
-These messages contain the amount of won or lost LP and some stats on the player ingame performance like KDA, duration of the game and itembuild.
+The [rankchannel](/en/features/rankChannel) is, where a message will be sent after each ranked game of a [registered players](/en/terms/player).
+These messages contain the amount of won or lost LP and some stats on the [players](/en/terms/player) ingame performance like KDA, duration of the game and itembuild.

 ![](/new_rankchannel_message.png)